veeramarni/redux-bootstrap-example/README.md

 An example to showcase how to use [redux-bootstrap](https://github.com/redux-bootstrap/redux-bootstrap).

+## Features
+This template features:
+- Webpack-dev-server with hot module replacement enabled.
+- Node.js express application with server-side rendering.
+- Debugging with sourcemaps enabled.
+- Test coverage reports with sourcemaps enabled.

+- Run and deploy the application using a Docker container.

 ## How to run this example?

 > :warning: Please ensure that you are using the latest version of Node.js and Docker.